colinbeales/AzurePipelinesHOL/AzurePipelinesLab6.md

 # Lab 6: CI Build for a Docker Container
-In this lab we will start on a journey to build and deploy the same web application, but this time we will building and deploying the appication by using docker containers.
+In this lab we will start on a journey to build and deploy the same web application, but this time we will building and deploying the appication by using a docker container.
 This lab will look to create a new build pipeline to build our container, the next application will look to deploy it.
-Once again we will look to use infrastructure-as-code via ARM templates that will create the resources that we need in Azure, which for this build pipeline will create a private container registry using Azure Container Registry and in the next lab will create the nessisary Azure resources to host our container making it accessible from the internet.
+Once again we will look to use infrastructure-as-code via ARM templates that will create the resources that we need in Azure, which for this build pipeline will create a private container registry using Azure Container Registry and in the next lab will create the necessary Azure resources to host our container making it accessible from the internet.

 ## Task 1: Building a pipeline for a docker container